 Sony FE 70-200mm F/2.8 G-Master

 The premium telephoto zoom is the money-making lens of tons of professional photographers around the world.
 With such a versatile focal range, fast AF performance and a fast f/2.8 aperture, this lens format excels at everything from event photography, sports, portraits, and even landscape photography.

-The Sony FE 70-200mm f/2.8 G-Master lens is the longest lens in Sony’s premium G-Master lineup.
-It’s also the biggest, heaviest and most expensive out of all FE lenses.
-Simply put, it’s a beast.
+Simply put, the Sony FE 70-200mm f/2.8 G-Master lens is a beast.
 The good news is, it apparently performs like one, too.